-City partners will:
+City partners should:

-Actively participate in regular joint calls with all cities and their local research (academic) partners.

-- Identify local stakeholders, establish a partnership with selected ones, develop a corresponding work plan and establish a mechanism for regular engagement for the duration of the project. - Support all research partners in understanding local needs, collecting data, and identifying and engaging end users for the tools under development. - Engage directly in the tool development process (by identifying needs, trying out prototypes, providing feedback etc.) and / or identify end users willing and able to do so.
+- Actively contribute to the agenda of and participate in regular joint calls with all other cities and their local research (scientific) partners. - Identify local stakeholders, establish a partnership with selected ones, develop a corresponding local work plan, which should be updated when needed, and establish a mechanism for regular engagement for the duration of the project. - Invite local stakeholders to external events co-organised by ARCH or in which ARCH has some online or physical presence - based on an assessment of stakeholder interests and needs. - Support all scientific partners in understanding local needs, collecting data, and identifying and engaging end users for the tools under development. - Engage directly in the tool development and exploitation process (by identifying needs, trying out prototypes, providing feedback etc.) and/or identify end users willing and able to do so. - Engage directly in opportunities to contribute to the revision of existing standards and development of new ones, through participation in workshops and online meetings (e.g. meetings on the development of a CEN Workshop Agreement or other standards). - Use this document for defining local framework for engaging with stakeholders.
+Consider introducing the ARCH vision and principles at a workshop with stakeholders.

-Local research (academic) partners will:
+Local research (scientific) partners should:

-- Attend and actively support preparation of city partners for regular joint calls with all cities and their local research (academic) partners. - Support city partners as-needed in completing project tasks and with technical support and guidance related to their expertise.
+- Attend and actively support preparation of city partners for regular joint city calls. - Support city partners as-needed in completing project tasks and with technical support and guidance related to their expertise.

-All research partners will:
+All scientific partners should: